anacmota/FRET-FISH/README.md

 ## Nuclear Staining Measurement

-The nd2 files coming from Nikon microscope are placed in a folder (due to their large size, we only provide the images by request) and the Fiji script ```fromND2_toINTENSITIES.ijm.ijm``` will measure the average of the staining intensity within the nucleus segmentation.
+The nd2 files coming from Nikon microscope, saved in [Figshare](10.17044/scilifelab.17080892) (iAM608 - control and iAM609 - ATP depleted), are placed in a folder and the Fiji script ```fromND2_toINTENSITIES.ijm.ijm``` will measure the average of the staining intensity within the nucleus segmentation.
 The average of the intensity values per nuclei are exported in a csv file and the R script ```Treatment_nuclear_staining.R``` will process the data and show the comparison between the control and the treated cells in boxplots.

 ## Automatic dot picking